 Looking Back, Moving Forward

-The Virginia Commonwealth University School of Education, the University of Richmond Center for Leadership in Education and the School of Professional and Continuing Studies will convene national and local researchers, policymakers, educational practioners, advocates, community members and students for a conference on the campuses of Virginia Commonwealth University and the University of Richmond.
+In March 2013, the Virginia Commonwealth University School of Education, the University of Richmond Center for Leadership in Education and the School of Professional and Continuing Studies, convened national and local researchers, policymakers, educational practioners, advocates, community members and students for a conference on the campuses of Virginia Commonwealth University and the University of Richmond.

-The conference will focus on the contemporary scope and impact of Richmond metro area school segregation, with a central goal of generating new possibilities and regional solutions for advancing high quality, diverse learning opportunities.
+The conference focused on the contemporary scope and impact of Richmond metro-area school segregation, with a central goal of generating new possibilities and regional solutions for advancing high quality, diverse learning opportunities.